paulsturgess/paulsturgess.github.io/source/_posts/2013-10-16-using-lldb-to-debug-a-rubymotion-app.markdown

 trace of the FREE to figure out why it was freed.
 Alternatively if I was expecting the second ALLOC to be FREEd as well then I would know that did not happen.

 Hopefully this is a good start for debugging any memory bugs in your RubyMotion apps.
+Thanks to the latest HipByte employee [Eloy Durán](http://blog.rubymotion.com/post/62652618638/eloy-duran-joins-the-rubymotion-team) for the tips!